 What is temporal arteritis?

-Temporal arteritis is a serious disorder that causes chronic inflammation of the large and medium arteries of the head, which supply oxygenated blood to portions of the head and brain.
-This inflammatory disease results in an inadequate supply of oxygen and nutrients in the brain and head areas.
+Temporal arteritis is a serious disorder that causes chronic inflammation of the large and medium arteries which supply oxygenated blood throughout the body.
+This inflammatory disease results in an inadequate supply of oxygen and nutrients for many vital organs.

 Temporal arteritis is believed to be an autoimmune disorder in which the body’s immune system mistakenly attacks normal healthy cells and tissues, causing inflammation.
 Temporal arteritis often affects the temporal arteries, which run over the temple areas next to the eye, but can also affect other arteries throughout the body.
 Temporal arteritis can cause a wide variety of symptoms that may affect the eyes, head, face and body in general.